telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/drag-and-drop-markers.md

 # Drag and Drop Markers

-The example below demonstrates how to integrate the Kendo UI Draggable widget with the Kendo UI Map.
-Markers are allowed to be dragged and dropped within the visible extent of the Map.
-The location of the marker is updated on drop.
+The following example demonstrates how to integrate the Kendo UI Draggable widget with the Map.

+You can drag and drop the markers within the visible area of the Map.
+The location of the marker is updated on dropping.

 ###### Example